hanstananda/CZ2001_lab2/README.md

 ### Closed address hashing

 Compile and run the `Lab2_closed_address_hashing.c`.
 It will then automatically run the provided test cases.
-To test it manually, comment every lines that has `freeopen` command(49,50,101).
+To test it manually, comment every lines that has `freeopen` command(line 49,50,101).

 Test cases has been generated on `Random_tc_generated_load75%.txt` for the initial list of students to be put on the hashtable.